puppetlabs/puppet-docs/source/windows/troubleshooting.markdown

 ### Process Explorer

-Install [Process Explorer](http://en.wikipedia.org/wiki/Process_Explorer) and configure it to replace Task Manager, you'll be glad you did.
+We recommend installing [Process Explorer](http://en.wikipedia.org/wiki/Process_Explorer) and configuring it to replace Task Manager.
+This will make debugging significantly easier.

 ### Logging